29 of the Absolute Best Movies to Watch on Prime Video

 Amazon Prime Video drops a bunch of movies at the beginning of each month, though it doesn't have a ton of new weekly releases after that.

-Below, you'll find this week's highlights and CNET's full list of best Prime Video original movies.
+Below, you'll find this month's highlights and CNET's full list of best Prime Video original movies.

 Read more: Everything You Need to Know to Sign Up for Amazon Prime Video